MichaelClerx/making-figures/2-3-paths.md

 Maybe it wasn't such a bad effort after all.
 Make a few tweaks and delete the image again.

+## Using extensions to emulate a noisy signal

 Now let's use some of Inkscape's crazier features.

 First, we'll need a back up.